 Pythium comes when the water temperature is too high (usually above 72 degrees Fahrenheit).

-If the temperature is kept 72 degrees or lower, you will greatly reduce the chances of root rot occurring.
+If the temperature is kept 72 degrees or lower, you will greatly reduce the chances of cannabis root rot occurring.
 If you have a good supplement, however, higher temperatures will be okay.

 As a second way of increasing your plants’ oxygen intake in a hydroponic system, you could purchase a large air pump and air stones.